This post may contain affiliate links. Read our disclosure policy here.

 How to Make Baked Bruschetta Chicken

-Place the chicken breasts in a greased baking dish.
-Season the chicken with olive oil, salt, black pepper, and herbs.
-Bake for 25 minutes or until the chicken reaches an internal temperature of 165F. - Make your balsamic reduction
+- Bake the chicken seasoned with olive oil, salt, black pepper, and herbs for 25 minutes or until the chicken reaches an internal temperature of 165F.

-Combine the vinegar and brown sugar and bring to a simmer.
-You’ll keep cooking it until the reduction is thickened. - Prepare the Tomato Bruschetta
+- To make your balsamic reduction, combine the vinegar and brown sugar and bring to a simmer.
+You'll keep cooking it until the reduction is thickened.

-Toss the tomatoes with red onion, balsamic vinegar, olive oil, and basil in a large bowl. - Combine
+- Toss tomatoes with red onion, balsamic vinegar, olive oil, and basil to make the tomato bruschetta.

-Remove the chicken from the oven and top the chicken with the cheese and tomato bruschetta. - Bake again
+- Top the chicken with the cheese and the tomato bruschetta.

-Return to the oven and bake for 5-8 minutes or until the cheese is melted and golden brown. - Drizzle and serve
+- Bake again for 5 to 8 minutes or until the cheese is melted and golden brown.

-I like to serve this chicken recipe with a side of steamed or roasted veggies, but you can top it over whole-grain pasta, rice, or if you’re on a low-carb diet, cauliflower rice.
+I like to serve this balsamic bruschetta chicken recipe with a side of steamed or roasted veggies, pasta, rice, or cauliflower rice.
+Some tasty side dishes to make include baked green bean fries, roasted asparagus, lemon basil pasta, spiralized zucchini noodles, or roasted fingerling potatoes.

 Baked Bruschetta Chicken with Balsamic Glaze